 Go inland for adventure

 Not all activities in Hurghada take place at sea – the nearby El Gouna desert also calls for adventuring.
 Quad biking safaris depart from the town and head off into the sand dunes.
 Some of these tours take up to five hours and you can race over steep hills before arriving at a Bedouin camp.
-Our Egypt tours will assist you with making any arrangements.
+Our Egypt tours will assist you in making any arrangements.

 Many quad biking centres in the town promise a day of desert exploration and often include a traditional Bedouin meal.
 Before you zip off into the dust, you will spend some time at a quad biking training centre to get to grips with turning and the automatic gearbox.
 We also recommend doing a sunrise or sunset quad biking safari.